Telstra’s Connected Communities Grant Program

 A broad range of charitable projects are considered under this program, including:

-For Telstra’s Connecting Communities program, projects should be community led with a focus on improving resilience, environmental sustainability and digital literacy for better community disaster preparedness, environmental practice and social connection.
-This could be a new or existing project, where funds will help to scale their impact, and may include initiatives that can build capability by providing access to equipment, information and education and/or enable constructive social networks.
+For Telstra’s Connecting Communities program, projects should be community led to support enhancing social connection, equitable access to technology, increased cyber security, sustainable environmental practices or support disaster preparedness.
+This can be with new or existing projects, where funds will help to scale their impact, and may include initiatives that can build digital capability by providing access to equipment, information and education and/or enable constructive social networks.

 What can’t be funded?